Zetison/e3Dss/README.md

-# Exact 3D scattering solutionsdsa
+# Exact 3D scattering solutions
 Exact 3D scattering solutions for spherical symmetric scatterers computes the solution to scattering problems on multilayered spherical (elastic) shells impinged by a plane wave or a wave due to a point source.
+The code is written in MATLAB and may for that reason be improved compuationally.

 Many options are available, type "help e3Dss" for more information.